yehia67/documentation/hub/0.1/concepts/about-hub.md

 # About Hub

-**Hub has many functions that facilitate the integration of IOTA into existing applications.**
+**Hub has many functions, such as seed generation, that facilitate the integration of IOTA into existing applications.**

+Each of these functions is exposed through [gRPC](../references/api-reference.md).

 ## Seed generation